Shameless (American TV series): Filming

 The series is mostly filmed at a Los Angeles studio, with some scenes filmed in Chicago.
+Despite most of the filming being done in California, most of the houses and other notable locations can actually be found in the Southside of Chicago, Illinois.
 Initial shooting of the second season began on July 5, 2011 and premiered January 8, 2012.
 The series was renewed for a third season on February 1, 2012, and initial shooting began June 27, 2012.
 The third season premiered on January 13, 2013, and two weeks later on January 29, Shameless was renewed for a fourth season.
 It premiered January 12, 2014.
 On February 18, 2014, the series was renewed for a fifth season.
 Production on the first episode of the fifth season began on July 3, 2014 with the first episode table read, with initial shooting for the season beginning on July 8, 2014.
 The series was renewed for a sixth season on January 12, 2015.
 Shameless was renewed for a 12-episode seventh season on January 12, 2016.
 Season 7 premiered on October 2, 2016.

-In December 2016 it was reported that Emmy Rossum, after multiple seasons of being paid significantly less than her co-star William H. Macy, requested that she be paid equally and compensated in future seasons to make up for the previous salary discrepancies.
+In December 2016, it was reported that Emmy Rossum, after multiple seasons of being paid significantly less than her co-star William H. Macy, requested that she be paid equally and compensated in future seasons to make up for the previous salary discrepancies.
 The equal pay negotiations, which were vocally supported by her co-star Macy, briefly delayed work on an eighth season of the series while she and Warner Bros.
 Television negotiated.
 The dispute came to an end on December 14, when Rossum confirmed through Twitter that she would continue to work on the series, with production of an eighth season to begin in May 2017.
 On December 19, 2016, Showtime officially announced that Shameless had been renewed for an eighth season.
 Just days after the eighth season premiere, it was announced that the show had been renewed for a ninth, which would bring the show past the 100-episode mark.

 In August 2018, Rossum announced her departure from Shameless after nine seasons playing Fiona Gallagher.
 In October 2018, Cameron Monaghan also announced his departure from the series after playing Ian Gallagher for nine seasons; however, it was later announced Monaghan was expected to return for the tenth season.

 On January 13, 2020, it was announced that the series had been renewed for its eleventh and final season, which had been scheduled to air in summer 2020 but was then delayed because of the COVID-19 pandemic, and that Macy, White, Cutkosky, Hampton, Howey, Kenney, Monaghan, Fisher, Miner, and Isaiah would all return for the series' final season.
 Production on the final season commenced on September 8, 2020.
 Production for the final season ended on March 12, 2021.